CHH/CHH.github.io/_posts/2011-11-04-we-are-going-to-be-the-80-percent.markdown

 ---
 layout: post
 title: We Power Users are going to be the 80 percent
-tags:
-    - Opinion
 custom_excerpt: >
     Recent OS releases follow some kind of trend: they all try to make the desktop more usable for normal users.
 But with the rapid adoption of tablets, the power users will be left as the
     80 percent who use desktops at all.
 ---
 The recent announcement that all Apps distributed through the Mac App Store must run in a sandbox beginning with March 2012 has had a huge echo in the tech world.
 I think it's not a big deal though, because Microsoft is restricting API access for all apps distributed through their store too with Windows 8.